tasxatzial/exercism-clojure-solutions/README.md

 ---

-This repo contains my solutions to the problems on the Clojure track.
+This repo contains my solutions to the exercises on the Clojure track.